 Comparing two Jokers

 Joaquin Phoenix’s Joker is a direct sociological descendant of Heath Ledger’s Joker.
-Indeed, if Ledger’s Joker sets up an allegory of terrorism, Phoenix’s Joker is the result of the war on terror.
+Indeed, if Ledger’s Joker sets up an allegory of terrorism, Phoenix’s Joker can be seen as a result of the War on Terror.
 Arthur Fleck is a reject of society, unable to keep up with the pace of the world.
 As the story goes on, his confidence in his fellow man and in society acquires an increasingly schizophrenic and paranoid tilt.

-A commentary on the spirit of our time
+A commentary on the spirit of our times

 What’s more?
 Despite being intended as a standalone movie, Todd Phillips is reportedly co-writing a sequel.